Sia714/Maze-solver/README.md

     * Make the wall a passage.
     *	Mark the unvisited cell as part of the maze.
     *	Add the neighboring walls of the cell to the wall list.
-2. Player Movement Logic:
+#### 2. Player Movement Logic:
-o	Capture mouse clicks to determine the target cell. o	Check if the move is valid (i.e., there is no wall between the current cell and the target cell). o	Update the player's position and redraw the maze and player.
+*	Capture mouse clicks to determine the target cell.
+*	Check if the move is valid (i.e., there is no wall between the current cell and the target cell).
+*	Update the player's position and redraw the maze and player.
-3. Maze Solving Algorithm:
+### 3. Maze Solving Algorithm:
-o	Implement a depth-first search (DFS) to find the path from the start to the end of the maze.
+*	Implement a depth-first search (DFS) to find the path from the start to the end of the maze.